Getting People Paddling since 1978!

 (d) Conditions, obligations and privileges of life membership shall be as prescribed in the By-Laws.

-The following people have been conferred with life membership of Paddling South Australia.
+The following people have been conferred with life membership of Paddle South Australia.

 Brother Ray Howard (deceased)